eclipse/imagen/docs/guide/codecs/index.md

 11.1 Introduction
 --------------------------------------

-The `javax.media.jai.codec` package provides a set of interfaces and classes for encoding and decoding compressed image data files.
+The `org.eclipse.imagen.codec` package provides a set of interfaces and classes for encoding and decoding compressed image data files.
 Java Advanced Imaging currently supports the following codecs: